validatedpatterns/docs/multicloud-gitops/getting-started.md

    git clone git@github.com:your-username/multicloud-gitops.git
    ```

-1. (TBD UPDATE WITH VAULT OR CONJUR INFO) Create a local copy of the Helm values file that can safely include credentials
+1. Create a local copy of the Helm values file that can safely include credentials

   DO NOT COMMIT THIS FILE